 The biology of indirect exchanges

-– Cooperation requires the ecological ability to choose partners
+– Cooperation requires the situated ability to choose partners

 – I propose a game theoretical definition of these concepts